andreamari/polyquantum_test/README.md

 - 🛠️ Collaborate on ongoing projects proposed by others
 - 📝 Preserve and track research contributions transparently

-A core feature of Polyquantum is the transparent tracking of authorship.
+A core feature of Polyquantum is the **transparent tracking of authorship**.
 By using [Git](https://it.wikipedia.org/wiki/Git_(software))’s distributed version control, every research step is permanently recorded in Markdown documents, ensuring proper recognition of contributors.

 👉 More details about Polyquantum can be found in [ABOUT.md](ABOUT.md).